John F. Murphy (law professor)

 John F. Murphy was an American lawyer and a professor at Villanova University.
 He was a widely cited author.

 He published multiple works on the intersection of international law and counter-terrorism.

 Education

 Legal career

-Murphy spent the year following his earning of his law degree participating in Syracuse University's Afro-Asia Public Service Fellowship Program working in India with the Indian government.
+Murphy spent the year following law school participating in Syracuse University's Afro-Asia Public Service Fellowship Program working in India with the Indian government.
 Upon his return he spent a year working on Wall Street.
 Next, was worked at the United States State Department's Office of the Legal Advisor from 1964 to 1967.
 He returned to private practice in 1967 to 1969.